Coko-Foundation/ketty/docs/docs/userGuide/03-Content Creation and Writing/01-chapters-and-parts.md

 Parts help you organise longer works into logical divisions with common themes or subjects.
 To create a part in your book:

 1. Select the three horizontal dots next to any chapter title
-2. Choose 'Convert to part' from the menu
+2. Choose "Convert to part" from the menu
 3. Position the part where needed in your book body
 4. Drag and drop relevant chapters into the part